Becoming a freelance artist was one of the best things I ever did, and it’s opened up my life in so many ways.

 In the modern era, artist and client can be in completely opposite parts of the world and still work together seamlessly, which is pretty amazing and provides some insanely good opportunities.

 I frequently travel while working.
-Maybe I’ll be in Thailand, maybe I’ll work while visiting friends in Sweden; I wrote this article you’re reading while staying with relatives in UK!
+Maybe I’ll be in Thailand, maybe I’ll work while visiting friends in Sweden; I wrote this article you’re reading while staying with relatives in the UK!

 I can and have to decide my own working hours.
 The number of hours I work on any given day changes wildly, depending on what kind of work.
 I don’t normally start my work day til around 1pm I may only get 2 hours of work in, I may keep working until the early hours of the morning.
 I’m just given a deadline for certain milestones and left to handle my schedule on my own!